Củ Chi Tunnels

 Description

-The Củ Chi Tunnels are a remnant of the Vietnam War between the communist north and the western south.
+The Địa đạo Củ Chi (Củ Chi Tunnels) are a remnant of the Vietnam War between the communist northern and the democratic southern part of the country.
 The Democratic Republic of Vietnam (DRV) was allied by the National Front for the Liberation of South Vietnam, the Soviet Union and the People's Republic of China.
 The Republic of Vietnam (RVN) was allied by the United States, Australia, New Zealand and South Korea.
-It was a socalled proxy war, between the U.S.A. and Russia.
-For the U.S.A. it was a battle of an high tech army against low tech guerillas, and they finally lost the war.
+It was a so-called proxy war, between the U.S.A. and Russia.
+For the U.S.A. it was a battle of a high-tech army against low-tech guerillas, and they finally lost the war.

-Today many tunnels are destroyed or in a bad shape.
-But the central part at Củ Chi is preseved by the government as a national monument.
+Today many tunnels are destroyed or in bad shape.
+But the central part at Củ Chi is preserved by the government as a national monument.
 It became one of the country's prime tourist attractions, part of a new industry of war tourism.
-So piece did what weapons could not: the tunnels are now occupied by foreigners!
+So peace did what weapons could not: the tunnels are now occupied by foreigners!